ga-wdi-boston/rails-api-routes-controllers/README.md

 As you saw in the prior demonstration, the flow of our Rails app usually begins with a request from a client, usually a browser.
-You've started building front-end apps that use AJAX before, but in case you don't remember how to do it, we'll set one up together.

 > Feeling fuzzy on HTTP?
 > Check out this [video](https://www.youtube.com/watch?v=kGOpY2J31pI)